Alnylam Pharmaceuticals (NASDAQ:ALNY) Shares Gap Down After Analyst Downgrade

-Several other research analysts also recently commented on the company.
-HC Wainwright reaffirmed a “buy” rating and issued a $405.00 price objective on shares of Alnylam Pharmaceuticals in a research note on Monday, September 18th.
-BMO Capital Markets decreased their target price on Alnylam Pharmaceuticals from $250.00 to $234.00 and set an “outperform” rating on the stock in a research note on Tuesday.
-Royal Bank of Canada reissued an “outperform” rating and set a $270.00 target price on shares of Alnylam Pharmaceuticals in a research note on Friday, October 6th.
-Raymond James started coverage on Alnylam Pharmaceuticals in a research note on Thursday, September 28th.
-They set an “outperform” rating and a $208.00 target price on the stock.
-Finally, StockNews.com started coverage on Alnylam Pharmaceuticals in a research note on Thursday, October 5th.
-They set a “hold” rating on the stock.
-Six equities research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company.
-According to MarketBeat, Alnylam Pharmaceuticals presently has a consensus rating of “Moderate Buy” and an average target price of $237.86.
+Several other research firms have also issued reports on ALNY.
+BMO Capital Markets decreased their price target on shares of Alnylam Pharmaceuticals from $250.00 to $234.00 and set an “outperform” rating on the stock in a research report on Tuesday.
+Royal Bank of Canada reaffirmed an “outperform” rating and issued a $270.00 price target on shares of Alnylam Pharmaceuticals in a report on Friday, October 6th.
+Evercore ISI reduced their target price on Alnylam Pharmaceuticals from $252.00 to $210.00 in a research report on Tuesday.
+Morgan Stanley decreased their price target on shares of Alnylam Pharmaceuticals from $210.00 to $175.00 and set an “equal weight” rating on the stock in a research note on Monday.
+Finally, William Blair restated an “outperform” rating on shares of Alnylam Pharmaceuticals in a research note on Tuesday, July 25th.
+Six investment analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average target price of $237.86.

 Institutional Investors Weigh In On Alnylam Pharmaceuticals

-Several hedge funds have recently made changes to their positions in the company.
-Vanguard Group Inc. lifted its holdings in shares of Alnylam Pharmaceuticals by 1.2% in the 1st quarter.
-Vanguard Group Inc. now owns 10,829,144 shares of the biopharmaceutical company’s stock worth $1,768,291,000 after buying an additional 126,373 shares during the period.
-BlackRock Inc. lifted its holdings in shares of Alnylam Pharmaceuticals by 0.7% in the 1st quarter.
-BlackRock Inc. now owns 8,548,962 shares of the biopharmaceutical company’s stock worth $1,712,528,000 after buying an additional 59,582 shares during the period.
-Price T Rowe Associates Inc. MD lifted its holdings in shares of Alnylam Pharmaceuticals by 9.5% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 4,074,144 shares of the biopharmaceutical company’s stock worth $968,221,000 after buying an additional 353,538 shares during the period.
-T. Rowe Price Investment Management Inc. lifted its holdings in shares of Alnylam Pharmaceuticals by 0.3% in the 4th quarter.
-T. Rowe Price Investment Management Inc. now owns 3,202,793 shares of the biopharmaceutical company’s stock worth $761,144,000 after buying an additional 10,609 shares during the period.
-Finally, State Street Corp lifted its holdings in shares of Alnylam Pharmaceuticals by 2.1% in the 1st quarter.
-State Street Corp now owns 2,909,490 shares of the biopharmaceutical company’s stock worth $475,091,000 after buying an additional 59,101 shares during the period.
-93.98% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in ALNY.
+Vanguard Group Inc. grew its stake in shares of Alnylam Pharmaceuticals by 1.2% in the first quarter.
+Vanguard Group Inc. now owns 10,829,144 shares of the biopharmaceutical company’s stock valued at $1,768,291,000 after buying an additional 126,373 shares in the last quarter.
+BlackRock Inc. grew its holdings in Alnylam Pharmaceuticals by 0.7% during the first quarter.
+BlackRock Inc. now owns 8,548,962 shares of the biopharmaceutical company’s stock worth $1,712,528,000 after purchasing an additional 59,582 shares during the period.
+Price T Rowe Associates Inc. MD lifted its position in shares of Alnylam Pharmaceuticals by 9.5% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 4,074,144 shares of the biopharmaceutical company’s stock valued at $968,221,000 after buying an additional 353,538 shares during the last quarter.
+T. Rowe Price Investment Management Inc. raised its stake in Alnylam Pharmaceuticals by 0.3% in the 4th quarter.
+T. Rowe Price Investment Management Inc. now owns 3,202,793 shares of the biopharmaceutical company’s stock valued at $761,144,000 after acquiring an additional 10,609 shares during the period.
+Finally, State Street Corp lifted its holdings in Alnylam Pharmaceuticals by 2.1% during the 1st quarter.
+State Street Corp now owns 2,909,490 shares of the biopharmaceutical company’s stock valued at $475,091,000 after purchasing an additional 59,101 shares during the last quarter.
+Institutional investors own 93.98% of the company’s stock.

-Alnylam Pharmaceuticals (NASDAQ:ALNY – Get Free Report) last released its quarterly earnings results on Thursday, August 3rd.
-The biopharmaceutical company reported ($2.21) EPS for the quarter, missing analysts’ consensus estimates of ($1.72) by ($0.49).
-The business had revenue of $318.75 million during the quarter, compared to the consensus estimate of $331.73 million.
-On average, equities analysts anticipate that Alnylam Pharmaceuticals, Inc. will post -6.8 earnings per share for the current fiscal year.
+Alnylam Pharmaceuticals (NASDAQ:ALNY – Get Free Report) last announced its earnings results on Thursday, August 3rd.
+The biopharmaceutical company reported ($2.21) EPS for the quarter, missing the consensus estimate of ($1.72) by ($0.49).
+The company had revenue of $318.75 million for the quarter, compared to analyst estimates of $331.73 million.
+As a group, analysts expect that Alnylam Pharmaceuticals, Inc. will post -6.8 earnings per share for the current fiscal year.

 Alnylam Pharmaceuticals Company Profile